aieng-lab/bias-bench/README.md

 * `stereoset_debias.sh` to evaluate the StereoSet benchmark for the debiased models
 * Run `python experiments/stereoset_evaluation.py` to compute the StereoSet metrics for the base and debiased models.
 * `glues.sh` to evaluate GLUE for all models except for LLaMA (this script will take a long time to run, you may want to split it into multiple sub-scripts)
+* `super_glues.sh` to evaluate SuperGLUE for all models except for LLaMA (this script will take a long time to run, you may want to split it into multiple sub-scripts)
-* `glue_llama.sh` to evaluate GLUE for LLaMA models based on lm-evaluation-harness.
+* `glue_llama.sh` to evaluate GLUE and SuperGLUE for LLaMA models based on lm-evaluation-harness in zero-shot setting.
-* Run `python experiments/glue_zero_shot_conversion.py` to convert the GLUE zero shot results to the format expected by bias-bench.
+* Run `python experiments/glue_zero_shot_conversion.py` to convert the LLaMA GLUE and SuperGLUE zero shot results to the format expected by bias-bench.
-* Run `python experiments/glue_bootstrap_evaluation.py` to compute the bootstrap metrics for GLUE.
+* Run `python experiments/glue_bootstrap_evaluation.py` to compute the bootstrap metrics for GLUE and SuperGLUE.

 Note that these scripts must be run from the root directory of the project.
 Moreover, before running these scripts, the GRADIEND results must be computed first!